MILVLG/mcan-vqa/README.md

 ```bash
 $ python3 run.py --RUN='test' --CKPT_V=str --CKPT_E=int
 ```
-Alternatively, the checkpoint file can be loaded by its absolute path `--CKPT_PATH`, which has the same function as the args `--CKPT_V` and `--CKPT_E`.

 Result files are stored in ```results/result_test/result_run_<'PATH+random number' or 'VERSION+EPOCH'>.json```

-You can upload the obtained result json files to [Eval AI](https://evalai.cloudcv.org/web/challenges/challenge-page/163/overview) to evaluate the scores on *test-dev* and *test-std* splits.
+You can upload the obtained result json file to [Eval AI](https://evalai.cloudcv.org/web/challenges/challenge-page/163/overview) to evaluate the scores on *test-dev* and *test-std* splits.

 ## Pretrained models

 We provide two pretrained models, namely the `small` model and the `large` model.
-The provided small model corrresponds to the one in our paper with slightly higher performance (the overall accuracy on the *test-dev* split is 70.63% in our paper) due to different pytorch versions.
+The small model corrresponds to the one describe in our paper with slightly higher performance (the overall accuracy on the *test-dev* split is 70.63% in our paper) due to different pytorch versions.
 The large model uses a 2x larger `HIDDEN_SIZE=1024` compared to the small model with `HIDDEN_SIZE=512`.

 The performance of the two models on *test-dev* split is reported as follows: